Stanford University Executive and Leadership Team

 Leadership Overview

-Stanford University has 10 executives leading key functions including strategy, finance, and human resources.
+Stanford University has 10 executives leading key functions including strategy, operations, finance, technology, and communications.

 Leadership Roles at Stanford University